Posts

-Bee AI n8n node
+Bee AI n8n Workflows

 I recently developed a custom n8n node package that connects Bee AI with the n8n workflow automation platform, opening up new possibilities for automating personal AI data.
 What is Bee AI?
 Bee AI is a wearable personal AI device that sits quietly in the background, capturing and processing your daily interactions.
 Unlike traditional smart assistants that require explicit activation, Bee continuously learns from your conversations, tasks, and locations, transforming these moments into actionable insights, summaries, and reminders. ...